 The Romsdalen Gondola & Nesaksla Mountain Top

 The Romsdalen Gondola is the longest cable car in Norway.
-It is a well-known tourist destination, and the view from the top is definitely spectacular!
-The prices are not insanely high, so you can easily enjoy a ride to the top and maybe even treat yourself to a meal at the mountain top restaurant that was featured in the episode as well.
+It is a well-known tourist destination, and the view from the top is spectacular!
+The prices are not insanely high, so you can easily enjoy a ride to the top and maybe even treat yourself to a meal at the mountain-top restaurant featured in the episode.

 The Juvet Landscape Hotel

-The retreat where the Roys stay is actually the gorgeous Juvet Landscape Hotel.
-The Juvet Landscape Hotel is one of the most scenic hotels in Norway and probably in the whole world.
+The retreat where the Roys stay is the gorgeous Juvet Landscape Hotel.
+The Juvet Landscape Hotel is one of the most scenic hotels in Norway and probably worldwide.
 The rooms are more like cabins with innovative interior designs.

-Also, the hotel was a filming location for the film Ex Machina.
-The hotel’s actual rooms can be seen in the scenes of Roman and Kendall’s rooms and the room where Shiv and Matsson meet as well.
-You can rent one of those cabins and live a unique experience looking over breathtaking nature— for the right price, of course.
+The hotel was also a filming location for the film Ex Machina.
+The hotel’s actual rooms can be seen in the scenes of Roman and Kendall’s rooms and the room where Shiv and Matsson meet.
+You can rent one of those cabins and live a unique experience looking over breathtaking nature—for the right price, of course.

 Gudbrandsjuvet

-Gudbrandsjuvet is actually one of the top attractions in Norway.
-Gudbrandsjuvet is a 20–25 metres high gorge in the Valldal Valley.
-The place offers a one-of-its-kind experience where you get to enjoy the surrounding nature like no other place in the world, thanks to the boardwalk overlooking the whole area.
+Gudbrandsjuvet is one of the top attractions in Norway.
+It is a 20–25 metre high gorge in the Valldal Valley.
+The place offers a one-of-a-kind experience, thanks to the boardwalk overlooking the whole area, where you can enjoy the surrounding nature like no other place in the world.

 Gudbrandsjuvet is where the two firms had their outdoor party after the merge.
-There is also another scene with Kendall and Roman standing on the boardwalk, looking over the Gudbrandsjuvet.
+Another scene shows Kendall and Roman standing on the boardwalk, looking over the Gudbrandsjuvet.

-While many of us are not happy to say goodbye to our favourite show, we are lucky that we can enjoy some of the succession filming locations and revisit the drama of Succession that kept us all on the edge of our seats!
+While many of us are not happy to say goodbye to our favourite show, we are lucky to enjoy some of the succession filming locations and revisit the drama of Succession that kept us all on the edge of our seats!